airbytehq/airbyte/docs/integrations/sources/salesforce.md

 If you log in using at [https://login.salesforce.com](https://login.salesforce.com), then the value is false.
 If you log in at [https://test.salesforce.com](https://test.salesforce.com) then the value should be true.
 If this is Greek to you, then this value should probably be false.

+### Available Optional Parameters

+#### Streams filter criteria

+This parameter allows you to select which streams will be included in this source.

+#### Fields to Exclude

+This parameter allows you to specify any fields that you need to be excluded from a particular stream.
+Because the fields are stream-specific, they must be specified using dot notation, e.g. `Contact.SSN` `Payment.CardNumber`.

+#### Data Types to Exclude

+This parameter allows you to specify any Salesforce data types that you desire to exclude from all streams on this source, e.g. `encryptedstring` `base64`.

 ## Streams

 **Note**: The connector supports reading not only standard streams \(listed below\), but also reading `Custom Objects`.